AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

       Implicitly `public`, `inline`, and `noexcept`; <br>
       `virtual` only if a base class destructor is `virtual`;
     - **Copy Constructor**: <br>
+      Member-wise copy construction of non-`static` data members; <br>
       Generated only if the class lacks a user-declared copy constructor; <br>
       Implicitly `public` and `inline`; <br>
       Deleted if the class declares a move operation; <br>
       Generation in a class with a user-declared copy assignment operator or destructor is deprecated;
     - **Copy Assignment Operator**: <br>
+      Member-wise copy assignment of non-`static` data members; <br>
       Generated only if the class lacks a user-declared copy assignment operator; <br>
       Implicitly `public` and `inline`; <br>
       Deleted if the class declares a move operation; <br>
       Generation in a class with a user-declared copy constructor or destructor is deprecated;
     - **Move Constructor** and **Move Assignment Operator**: <br>
+      Member-wise moving of non-`static` data members; <br>
       Generated only if the class contains no user-declared copy operations, move operations, or destructor;
       Implicitly `public` and `inline`.
 - *Member function template*s **never** ~~suppress generation of special member functions~~.
 - Explicitly define special member functions using `= default` even if you want compiler-generated versions.
   This prevents loss of these functions due to code reformatting.
-- <u><i>The Rule of Three/Five</i></u>:
+- <u><i>The Rule of Three / Five</i></u>:
-  If you need to user-define any of the five copy-control member functions: destructor, copy operations, and move operations, you should define all of the five.
+  If you declare any of the following copy-control member functions: destructor, copy constructor, copy assignment operator, move constructor, and move assignment operator, you should declare all five.

 #### Special member functions since C++98